-1. As required by the Companies (Auditors' Report) Order, 2020 ("the Order") issued by the Central Government in terms of section 143 (11) of the Act, I give in the "Annexure A" a statement on the matters specified in paragraphs 3 and 4 of the Order, to the extent applicable.
+- As required by the Companies (Auditors' Report) Order, 2020 ("the Order") issued by the Central Government in terms of section 143 (11) of the Act, I give in the "Annexure A" a statement on the matters specified in paragraphs 3 and 4 of the Order, to the extent applicable. - 2.
+(A) As required by Section 143(3) of the Act, I report that: - a) I have sought and obtained all the information and explanations which to the best of my knowledge and belief were necessary for the purposes of my audit.

-- 2. (A) As required by Section 143(3) of the Act, I report that: - a) I have sought and obtained all the information and explanations which to the best of my knowledge and belief were necessary for the purposes of my audit. - b) In my opinion, proper books of account as required by law have been kept by the Company so far as it appears from my examination of those books. - c) The balance sheet, the statement of profit and loss (including other comprehensive income), the statement of changes in equity and the statement of cash flows dealt with by this Report are in agreement with the books of account. - d) In my opinion, the aforesaid financial statements comply with the Ind AS specified under section 133 of the Act. - e) On the basis of the written representations received from the directors as on 01 April 2023 taken on record by the Board of Directors, none of the directors is disqualified as on 31 March 2023 from being appointed as a director in terms of Section 164(2) of the Act. - f) With respect to the adequacy of the internal financial controls with reference to financial statements of the Company and the operating effectiveness of such controls, refer to my separate Report in "Annexure B". - (B) With respect to the other matters to be included in the Auditors' Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in my opinion and to the best of my information and according to the explanations given to me: - a) There were no pending litigations which would impact the financial position of the Company. - b) The Company did not have any long-term contracts including derivative contracts for which there were any material foreseeable losses. - c) There are no amounts which are required to be transferred to the Investor Education and Protection Fund by the Company. - d) i) The management has represented that, to the best of its knowledge and belief, as disclosed in note 40 to the financial statements, no funds have been advanced or loaned or invested (either from borrowed funds or share premium or any sources or kind of funds) by the Company to or in any other persons or entities, including foreign entities
+- b) In my opinion, proper books of account as required by law have been kept by the Company so far as it appears from my examination of those books except for the matters stated in the paragraph 2(B)(f) below on reporting under Rule 11(g) of the Companies (Audit and Auditors) Rules, 2014. - c) Thebalance sheet, the statement of profit and loss (including other comprehensive income), the statement of changes in equity and the statement of cash flows dealt with by this Report are in agreement with the books of account. - d) In my opinion, the aforesaid financial statements comply with the Ind AS specified under section 133 of the Act. - e) On the basis of the written representations received from the directors as on 01 April 2024 taken on record by the Board of Directors, none of the directors is disqualified as on 31 March 2024 from being appointed as a director in terms of Section 164(2) of the Act. - f) The reservation relating to the maintenance of accounts and other matters connected therewith are as stated in the paragraph 2A(b) above on reporting under section 143(3)(b) and paragraph 2B(f) below on reporting under Rule 11(g) of the Companies (Audit and Auditors) Rules, 2014. - g) With respect to the adequacy of the internal financial controls with reference to financial statements of the Company and the operating effectiveness of such controls, refer to my separate Report in "Annexure B". - (B) With respect to the other matters to be included in the Auditors' Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in my opinion and to the best of my information and according to the explanations given to me: - a) The Company has disclosed the impact of pending litigations as at 31 March 2024 on its financial position in its financial statements - Refer note 35 to the financial statements.